namtvit07/pushpop/README.md

 $ heroku create
 ```

-3. Commit any outstanding changes you have.
+**Commit changes**

-If you create a new job from the Quickstart guide, you'll need to commit that code before we deploy.
+If you created a new job from the Quickstart guide, you'll want to commit that code before deploying.

 ``` shell
 $ git commit -am 'Adding my first job'
 ```

-4. Push environment variables up to the Heroku app
+**Push up Heroku config variables**

-The easiest way to do this is with the heroku-config plugin.
-This assumes you have created a .env file containing
-your keys as demonstrated in the Quickstart guide.
+The easiest way to do this is with the [heroku-config](https://github.com/ddollar/heroku-config) plugin.
+This step assumes you have created a `.env` file containing your keys as demonstrated in the Quickstart guide.

 ``` shell
 $ heroku plugins:install git://github.com/ddollar/heroku-config.git
 $ heroku config:push
 ```

-5. Push code to Heroku
+**Deploy code to Heroku**

-Now that your code is commited and environment variables pushed we can kick off a deploy.
+Now that your code is commited and config variables pushed we can begin a deploy.

 ``` shell
 $ git push heroku master
 ```

-6. Make sure everything worked
+**Tail logs to confirm it's working**

 To see that jobs are running and that there are no errors, tail the logs on Heroku.